A Greener Library

 Royal Danish Library wants to take the lead with good initiatives and is now committed to creating a greener and more climate-friendly library.
 It requires new investments and priorities within the library's financial framework, just as we must examine external funding opportunities.

 Royal Danish Library has first and foremost a direct responsibility to reduce its own climate footprint.
 Therefore, the primary focus of this climate strategy will be to initiate initiatives that have a real effect on the library's direct C02 emissions.
-This happens both in relation to the library's operations and in relation to creating real behavioral changes among the almost 900 employees.
+This happens both in relation to the library's operations and in relation to creating real behavioural changes among the almost 900 employees.
 Sustainability must be a natural part of everyday life, and climate conditions must in future be given greater weight in the library's choices.
 We have a clear ambition that green transformation must be a fundamental value and part of the organisational culture.
 This also applies to the partners who enter into agreements with the library in the future.
 A secondary focus in the strategy is to use the special position and unique platform as Denmark's national library to contribute to a greener society.With public access for thousands of daily users - including students, researchers, guests and tourists from home and abroad - the library has an active role to play.
 We want to create greater awareness, contribute to information and actually make it easier for users and employees to make the greener choice.

 The library's core tasks in a greener perspective